Phoney Furniture

 telephoneboxdrawersclosed

-Traditional woodworking methods are used in the construction process, the drawers can be machine dovetailed for added strength and durability.
+Traditional woodworking methods were used in the construction process, the drawers being machine dovetailed for added strength and durability.
+Vacuum formed plastic was used for the dome and the crown detail.

-The windows are normally painted with grey gloss paint but a photograph of a rural scene can be fixed to the window spaces as a ‘reflected’ image to three sides.
+The windows were normally painted with grey gloss paint but a photograph of a rural scene coiuld have been fixed to the window spaces as a ‘reflected’ image to three sides.

-Two sizes of ‘tele-drawers’ can be made to order (as a chest of ten drawers, 5 drawers to each side overlapping).
+Two sizes of ‘tele-drawers’ were possible to be made to order (as a chest of ten drawers, 5 drawers to each side overlapping).

 Medium size (114 cm high x 380 cm wide)